Angie55/milestoneFour-chocify/TESTING.md

 - Alert does not say I’m logged in.
 This has been fixed by amending the message to tell the user they have registered and are logged in.

 #### Reset password

+- Email can be entered on password reset page.
+- Email is clear and contains a link.
+- If the link is vaild the user goes to the page to set their new password.
+- If the link is invalid the user is informed and given a link to the password reset page.
+- The new passwords entered need to match or the user receives feedback.
+- The users sees confirmation the password has been changes and a link to login.
+- The login is successful with the new password.

 #### Profile